 The first time I went to Tolar Grande, very few tourist tours offered it in their brochures.
-Indeed, even though it is a day’s drive from Salta, Tolar Grande stands out: here, the mineral kingdom is omnipresent.
+Indeed, even though it’s a day’s drive from Salta, Tolar Grande stands out: here, the mineral kingdom is omnipresent.

 Salar Arizaro near Tolar Grande in Argentina